 - Partido Popular Democrático (PPD) – Popular Democratic Party – known for keeping “territory” status with more autonomy

-Heritage / Race in Puerto Rico
+Heritage / Race

 Puerto Ricans are proudly a mix of three beautiful races and cultures: Spanish, Native Taino and African.
 Puerto Rico feels very much like a different culture because it has retained it’s traditions.
 Puerto Ricans consider themselves Americans but if you ask them they will say they’re “Puerto Ricans or Boricuas”.
 Boricua is a term used to describe a strong sense of pride for being a Puerto Rican.
 That beautiful mix is evident in Puerto Rican’s music, traditions, food, dance and the arts.